This post contains affiliate links. For more information, please read our disclosure policy.

 You can access these pristine islands only by boat.
 It is around 99 km from the mainland and houses a huge colony of seabirds to explore, including around 3 million puffins.

 The high crags of the islands – Storfjell, Nykan, Stavøy, and Vedøy – are house to several rare species like lesser and greater storm petrels due to their remote locations.

-The islands are inhabited by a quarter of seabird population in Norway.
+The islands are inhabited by a quarter of the seabird population in Norway.
 It is still worth to explore Røstland by boat.

 Built in the year 1887, Skomvær Lighthouse is worth visiting as it is the last Atlantic outpost in Lofoten.

 It offers rewarding views from the high ground above a maelstrom, Moskenesstrømmen, described by Edgar Alan Poe and Jules Verne.
-It is world’s one of the strongest whirlpools.
+It is the world’s one of the strongest whirlpools.

 You can take a fantastic boat trip across the Moskenstraumen for close-up views of the maelstrom.